rdegges/django-twilio/docs/views.rst

 Now may be a good time to check out the API docs for :func:`django_twilio.views.conference` to see all the other goodies available.

+Saying Stuff
+************

+In a majority of telephony apps--you'll want to say something.
+It can be tedious to record your own voice prompts for every bit of call flow, which is why you'll want to use django-twilio's :func:`django_twilio.views.say` view.